Incident Data: CH-47D Extortion 17 Shootdown Analysis

 2. Activation Model

-In this scenario, sound spike activates potential observers, who warn shooters by radio of incoming aircraft.
+In this scenario, a sound spike activates potential observers, who warn shooters by radio of incoming aircraft.

-Helicopter makes descending heavy turn into Logar Valley, after having previously been in level flight behind Tangi Dara ridgeline.
-This leads to a spike in sound level (est 10 dB even without suppressing effects of ridgeline, due to increased demand for lift placed on helicopter), plus nearby potential observers at Do Ab and Gharanray will hear high frequencies from engines previously blocked by ridgeline.
+The turn leads to a spike in sound level (estimated to be 10 dB even without suppressing effects of ridgeline, due to increased demand for lift placed on helicopter).
+Nearby potential observers at Do Ab and Gharanray will hear high frequencies from the engines previously blocked by the ridgeline: this would help them locate the aircraft.
 Potential observers at Do Ab and Gharanray will also likely experience a strong Doppler effect, creating a sharp perceptual spike in sound.

 Assessment: Observers at the locations shown would provide 75-80 seconds warning to the shooters.
 With a single data point, speed is not assessable by the potential observers.
 Any speed or time to arrival estimates would be based on knowledge of previous helicopter transits.